Astronomy Essentials

 And here’s the catch … the peak of the shower comes at the same time for all of us on Earth.
 Meanwhile, our clocks are saying different times.
 You’ll often need to adjust from UTC to your local time.

-The predictions are not always right on the money, by the way.
+The predictions are not always right on the money, however.
 And remember … it’s possible to see nice meteor displays in the hours – even days – before or after the predicted peak.

 Just remember, meteor showers are part of nature.
 They often defy prediction.